 The security of your business location, worksite, or event is too important to leave in the hands of anyone with a good-looking uniform and a well-operating mouth.
 How will the guards deter problems, not just handle them?
 How will they respond to an emergency situation?
 A disciplined, intelligent presence is vital to ensure safety.

 When researching and selecting the right security guard company for your organization, here are five words to guide the process:

 You want seasoned, skilled support.
 It’s not worth the risk hiring a company that is under-qualified just because they offer a low rate.
 The person or people in charge of your security should have ample experience — know the provider’s longevity, and ask about the track record of the individual(s) who will be assigned to you.

 No company will tell you that they just arrived.
 So contact references, and ask these questions:

-The security guard(s) you hire should have undergone the same level of intense screening, classroom instruction and hands-on training as experienced by armored truck guards.
-What first-rate training requirements does your prospective provider provide for the guards you will entrust?
+The security guard(s) you hire should have undergone the same level of intense screening, classroom instruction, and hands-on training as armored truck guards.
+What first-rate training requirements does your prospective provider mandate for the guards you will entrust?

 Even highly skilled, highly experienced security guards should be monitored and constantly held to a high standard of excellence.
 Does your prospective provider have supervisory personnel that ensure consistent quality control?
 Do they perform unannounced on-site inspections?
-Effective supervision translates into lower property loss, lower maintenance costs and more time to concentrate on your core business.
+Effective supervision translates into less property loss, lower maintenance costs, and more time to concentrate on your core business.

 Security guards are hired to prevent headaches, not cause them.
 They will be viewed as an extension of your business.
 “Professional” means punctual and attentive.
-Superior service should be emphasized by your provider right from the start of its guards’ training process, resulting in men and women prepared to understand to your organization’s unique situation.
+Superior service should be emphasized by your provider right from the start of their guards’ training process, resulting in professionals prepared to understand your organization’s unique situation.

 If you want to know more about the company you’re interested in, don’t hesitate to do your own research.
 Visit the provider’s website, and see if the firm’s philosophy and capability align with your needs.